oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 ## Configuration File Format

-A _native-image.properties_ file is a Java properties file that specifies native image configurations.
+A _native-image.properties_ file is a Java properties file that specifies configurations for `native-image`.
 The following properties are supported.

 **Args**

-Use this property if your project requires custom `native-image` command line options to build correctly.
+Use this property if your project requires custom `native-image` command-line options to build correctly.
 For example, the `native-image-configure-examples/configure-at-runtime-example` contains `Args = --initialize-at-build-time=com.fasterxml.jackson.annotation.JsonProperty$Access` in its _native-image.properties_ file to ensure the class `com.fasterxml.jackson.annotation.JsonProperty$Access` is initialized at executable build time.

 **JavaArgs**

-Sometimes it can be necessary to provide custom options to the Java VM that runs the `native-image` tool.
+Sometimes it can be necessary to provide custom options to the JVM that runs the `native-image` builder.
 Use the `JavaArgs` property in this case.

 **ImageName**